jimmyadaro/secure-vhost/README.md

 Please check this:

-- If you didn't restarted Apache (`-r`) yet, you need to do it in order to allow Apache recognize this new virtualhost.
+- If you didn't restarted Apache (`-r`) yet, you need to do it in order to allow Apache recognize this new VirtualHost.

-- Check other virtualhosts (if you have others, or _localhost_) are running besides this new one.
+- Check other VirtualHosts (if you have others, or _localhost_) are running besides this new one.
 If not, then **Apache may not fully restarted**, just wait.

 ---